Table of contents

 Sow marigold seed directly in the ground and cover with a thin layer of soil (about 1/8 inch deep).
 Water thoroughly.
 Marigolds sprout within days in warm weather and plants bloom in about 8 weeks.
 Thin to 8-18 inches apart after seedlings have sprouted

-Growing marigolds in container
+.
+Growing marigolds in containers

 Marigolds can easily grow in containers, but it is so important to know that some varieties grow quite tall, which will make growing in a container more difficult.
 They will need plenty of sun and water, Container plants require more frequent watering and some may require daily watering depending on the size of the container.
 The main things to remember when planting a marigold in a container is that they need air to grow, so they cannot be planted close together.
 In fact, you should limit a six-inch pot to one plant.
 In addition, the plant should have at least six hours of sun a day.